anu777777/Full-stack/README.md

 # Full-stack
-This repository consists of day to day updates about my current Blogging website
+This repository consists of day to day updates on my current Blogging website